I don’t know about you, but camping in the great outdoors is therapeutic.

 Both tents have a standard dome shape pitch consisting of two main poles.
 A third pole crosses over the top of the dome for extra support over the doors.

-Both tents have color-coded clips that match up to the poles, which takes the guessing out of setting up your tent.
-The clips are also strategically placed to optimize interior space in the sleeping, sitting, and head zones.
+Both tents have color-coded clips that match the poles, which takes the guessing out of setting up your tent.
+The tent clips are also strategically placed to optimize interior floor space for sleeping bags, sitting, and head zones.

 A full-coverage rainfly comes included with both the Limelight and the tungsten UL.
 These flysheets are color-coded and can be staked out at the doorways to create two vestibules.

 The only noticeable difference in the two tents’ setup process is the Limelight comes with an included free footprint.
 The Tungsten UL does not include a footprint, but of course, one can be used if purchased separately.

 Footprints are one tent accessory where you can’t go wrong.
 They add added protection and an extra layer of warmth to your tent floor.
 Because the Limelight comes with a footprint included, the Marmot Limelight 3P wins this category.

 The materials on both of these tents are top quality.
 However, there are some differences between the two to cater to the intended use for each.

 The Marmot Limelight 3P is made of 68D polyester taffeta and 40D polyester no-see-um mesh.
 This tent’s rain fly is also 68D polyester taffeta, with a thread count of 190T and a waterproof rating of 1500mm.
 These materials are durable, lightweight, and water-resistant.

 The Marmot Tungsten UL 3P uses different materials to live up to its ultralight name.
 The main canopy is made of 15D nylon no-see-um mesh.
 The fly fabric is a sil/PU coated 20D polyester ripstop with a waterproof rating of 1200mm.